Marat200118/Scapino/README.md

 ## Getting started

 ### The brief
-Find a solution on how Scapino can inform young adults about, let them enjoy or connect with (their) modern dance?
+At the start of the Integration project we were introduced to the client and their needs.
+We work with Scapino - modern ballet studio, based in Rotterdam.
+The main problem, that we are going to solve for them is that Scapino wants to attract younger target audience to their shows and community.

 ### "How might we?" question
-How might we inform art students from 18 to 25 years old who are already interested in visual arts, but feel a lack of connection to modern ballet so that they recognise the modern ballet as a compelling form of art?
+How might we **inform** art students from **18 to 25 years old** who are **already interested in visual arts**, but feel a **lack of connection** to modern ballet so that they **recognise the modern ballet as a compelling form of art?**

 ## Links to other repositories